CUSP2017/AgileCityPerformancePlaybook/_pages/1-where-to-start.md

 - **Address decision maker's concern clearly**
 If the metric being used does not inform a decision maker, or give a frontline worker a better sense of how well they are doing their job, the metric may not be relevant.
-This can be the case even for metrics that feel
+This can be the case even for metrics that feel important.

 - **A clear feedback loop for improvement**
 A

+- **Sustainable process for data collection and dissemination**
+At the beginning of any project, particularly one that is introducing new processes into an organization, the question of whether this new process will outlast the team that is developing it is important to plan for.
+This is even more

 ### Start Small
 It can be tempting to want to tackle all issues at once.
 There may be pressure from